 What Is Apnea?

-Apnea is a temporary cessation of breathing, occurring suddenly and without warning, lasting about 20 seconds or longer in full-term infants.
+Apnea (apnoea) is a temporary cessation of breathing, occurring suddenly and without warning, lasting about 20 seconds or longer in full-term infants.
 During the process of apnea, the lung volume remains unchanged, and there is no movement of the inhalation muscles.
-Apnea is the commonly used term for sleep apnea, but it can also be used to describe other conditions that cause interrupted breathing. explore the different types of apnea, their causes, symptoms, potential complications, and available treatments to help you recognize and address this condition effectively.
+Apnoea is the commonly used term for sleep apnea, but it can also be used to describe other conditions that cause interrupted breathing. explore the different types of apnea, their causes, symptoms, potential complications, and available treatments to help you recognize and address this condition effectively.

-Types of Apnea
+Types of Apnoea

 Voluntary Apnea: Intentionally hold breath in necessary situations such as when swimming or free diving.